 It is much better to take a Driving Test when you are fully prepared as you will be more relaxed and find it easier to demonstrate to your Examiner that you have reached the required standard set by the DVSA.
 For more information about this, click here.

 The booking of your test will be handled by your training provider as part of the training course.
-All you need to concentrate on is using your training time to develop your skills as an HGV driver, because driving a large goods vehicle is very different to driving a car.
-Subsequently you will find many more challenges on the road.
+All you need to concentrate on is using your training time to develop your skills as an HGV driver, because driving a large goods vehicle is very different from driving a car.
+Subsequently, you will find many more challenges on the road.
 Patience is key and you should listen carefully to the advice and guidance from your instructor.